Multimodal LLMs Do Not Compose Skills Optimally Across Modalities: Acknowledgments

 \section{Acknowledgments}

-This work has been partially supported by the Basque Government (Research group funding IT1570-22) and the MCIN/AEI/10.13039/501100011033 project DeepKnowledge (PID2021-127777OBC21).
+This work has been partially supported by the Basque Government (Research group funding IT1570-22) and the Spanish Ministry of Science, Innovation and Universities (DeepKnowledge project PID2021-127777OBC2, Molvi project PID2024-157855OB-C32, HumanAIze project AIA2025-163322-C61 and Geo-R2-LLM project PCI2025-163286 by MICIU/AEI/10.13039/501100011033 and co-financed by the European Union).
 Paula Ontalvilla holds a PhD grant from the Basque Government (PRE\_2024\_1\_0141).